nikomatsakis/eurorust-2023/index.md

 }
 ```

+Async functions in traits don't (yet) handle all the use cases we want.

 ???

 You may recall that, earlier, I said that using an `async fn` in a trait was allowed, but you got a warning.